openshift-labs/rhsummit18-cloudnative-guides/fault-tolerance.md

-## The challenge with distributed computing
+## The Challenge With Distributed Computing

 As we transition our applications towards a distributed architecture with microservices deployed across a distributed network, Many new challenges await us.